-In Bagahe, an overseas worker is implicated on a heinous crime – a baby was found in the trash of an airplane.
-The movie doesn’t really make a mystery out of it as its obvious right from the beginning what happened.
+In Bagahe, an overseas worker is implicated in a heinous crime – a baby was found in the trash of an airplane.
+The movie doesn’t really make a mystery out of it as it’s obvious right from the beginning what happened.
 What’s withheld from the audience is the reason why.
 As the story unravels as a procedural with the mother under investigation, the plot reveals tedious bureaucracy and intolerance.

 As Mercy undergoes the legal process she is reduced to another case number.
 She’s passed on from one person to another who do what they need to do or what they think is the right thing to do, but never provide what she needs the most – mercy.